Against Corporate and Billionaire Funded Media Theorists

 Marx's critique of political economy offers a useful way of understanding the conservative implications of this trend.
 By aligning themselves with the interests of capital, these theorists effectively reinforce the existing relations of digital capitalism and the ideological superstructure that supports them.
 Rather than challenging the systemic inequalities and power imbalances that characterise computational capitalism, they help to legitimise and perpetuate them.
 In doing so, they abandon the critical, emancipatory potential of media theory in favour of a conservative defence of the status quo.

 Kant's famous call for Sapere Aude, the courage to use one's own understanding without the guidance of another, takes on renewed urgency in this context.
 By subordinating their intellectual autonomy to the interests of their corporate and billionaire funders, these theorists abdicate their responsibility as scholars to think critically and independently.
 They fail to embody the Enlightenment ideal of the scholar as a free, rational agent, instead becoming mere instruments of the very power structures they should be interrogating.
-In this sense, their move to corporate research positions represents a challenge to their academic integrity but of the fundamental principles of scholarly inquiry itself.
+In this sense, the move to a corporate research position represents not only a challenge to academic integrity but of the fundamental principles of scholarly inquiry itself.

 What is needed, then, is a renewed commitment to independent, critical scholarship in the field of media theory.
 This means resisting the allure of corporate funding and insisting on the importance of academic freedom.
 It means fostering a culture of scepticism towards the claims and interests of Big Tech, even, or perhaps especially, when they are cloaked in the language of innovation and progress.
 And it means nurturing a new generation of scholars who are willing to challenge the dominant narratives around technology and society, even at the risk of biting the hand that feeds them.[8]